I need your help!

 • case study

 For instance, we may be interested to evaluate whether players perform better (e.g., run faster) if they drink a sports drink compared when they drink only water.
-Our hypothesis might be that players will be expected to perform better when they drink a sports drink (compared to when they drink only water).
+Our hypothesis might be that players will be expected to perform better when they drink a sports drink (compared to when they drink only water), for the reasons specified in Section 8.3.
 To this this research question and hypothesis, we might conduct an experiment by randomly assigning some players during practice to receive a sports drink and some players to receive only water.
 In this case, our independent variable is whether the player receives a sports drink.
 Our dependent variable might be their 40-yard dash time during practice.

 In a correlational (aka observational) study, we do not manipulate a variable to see how the manipulation influences another variable.
 Instead, we examine how two variables, a predictor and an outcome variable, are associated.
 The hypothesized cause is called the predictor variable.
 The hypothesized effect is called the outcome variable.
 In this way, the predictor variable is similar to the independent variable, and the outcome variable is similar to the dependent variable.
 However, unlike the independent and dependent variables in an experiment, the predictor and outcome variables in a correlational study are not manipulated.